 Show Some Love

-Remember, as irritating as it can get trying to get rid of all that undercoat, it's just as irritating for your furry friend.
-Talk nicely to your dog and encourage him during the process.
+Remember, as irritating as it can be trying to get rid of all that undercoat, it's just as irritating for your furry friend.
+Speak nicely to your dog and encourage him during the process.
 A treat at the end is a nice touch, and your dog may be more accepting of the next raking session.
-Depending how much "fun" Anakin and I have had, I'm likely to treat myself to a little Ben & Jerry's afterwards.
+Depending on how much "fun" Anakin and I have had, I'm likely to treat myself to a little Ben & Jerry's afterwards.

 Removing your dog's undercoat is a repetitive, sometimes unpleasant task.
 It's worth taking the time for both you and your dog.
 If you let the fur fall out on its own, you're looking at double or triple the fall-out time; to me, that means a grumpy dog and a fur-filled house.
 I'll take the raking, thank you!